 Anomalies

-Spanlens continuously watches your request stream for latency and cost spikes that fall outside normal variation.
-No thresholds to configure, no baselines to set — it uses textbook 3-sigma statistics against a rolling 7-day reference window, computed per(provider, model) bucket.
+Spanlens continuously watches your request stream for latency spikes, cost spikes, and error rate increases that fall outside normal variation.
+No thresholds to configure, no baselines to set, it uses textbook 3-sigma statistics against a rolling 7-day reference window, computed per (provider, model) bucket.

 Why it matters